-Further, paragraph 12.25 of SEBI vide Master Circular for Mutual Funds, has prescribed the following investment restrictions with respect to investment in derivatives:
+Further, as per paragraph 12.25 of SEBI Master Circular for Mutual Funds, SEBI has prescribed the following investment restrictions with respect to investment in derivatives:

 - a) The cumulative gross exposure through equity, debt and derivative positions should not exceed 100% of the net assets of the scheme.
-Cash or cash equivalents with residual maturity of less than 91 days may be treated as not creating any exposure read in line with AMFI Communication dated November 3, 2021. - b) The total exposure related to option premium paid must not exceed 20% of the net assets of the scheme. - c) Exposure due to hedging positions may not be included in the above mentioned limits subject to the following:- - (i) Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains; - (ii) Hedging positions cannot be taken for existing derivative positions.
-Exposure due to such positions shall have to be added and treated under limits mentioned in Point (a) above. - (iii) Any derivative instrument used to hedge has the same underlying security as the existing position being hedged. - (iv) The quantity of underlying associated with the derivative position taken for hedging purposes does not exceed the quantity of the existing position against which hedge has been taken. - d) Mutual Funds may enter into plain vanilla interest rate swaps for hedging purposes.
-The counterparty in such transactions has to be an entity recognized as a market maker by RBI.
+Cash or cash equivalents with residual maturity of less than 91 days may be treated as not creating any exposure read in line with AMFI communication dated November 3, 2021.
+Cash equivalent shall consist of the following securities having residual maturity of less than 91 days i.e. Government Securities; T-Bills; Repo on Government Securities. - b) The total exposure related to option premium paid must not exceed 20% of the net assets of the scheme. - c) Exposure due to hedging positions may not be included in the above mentioned limits subject to the following:- - (i) Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains; - (ii) Hedging positions cannot be taken for existing derivative positions.
+Exposure due to such positions shall have to be added and treated under limits mentioned in Point (a) above. - (iii) Any derivative instrument used to hedge has the same underlying security as the existing position being hedged. - (iv) The quantity of underlying associated with the derivative position taken for hedging purposes does not exceed the quantity of the existing position against which hedge has been taken. - d) Mutual Fund may enter into plain vanilla interest rate swaps for hedging purposes.
+The counter party in such transactions has to be an entity recognized as a market maker by RBI.
 Further, the value of the notional principal in such cases must not exceed the value of respective existing assets being hedged by the scheme.
 Exposure to a single counterparty in such transactions should not exceed 10% of the net assets of the scheme.
-However, if the Mutual Fund is transacting in interest rate swaps through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable. - e) Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned in Point (a) above.

-Investment Restrictions for Covered Call strategy:
+e) Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned in Point (a) above.

-Mutual Fund may write call options only under a covered call strategy for constituent stocks of
+f) Investment Restrictions for Covered Call strategy-

-NIFTY 50 and BSE SENSEX subject to the following:
+The scheme may write Call options under a covered strategy for constituent stocks of NIFTY 50 and BSE SENSEX subject to the following: